 Please complete all questions to enable us to fully assess your housing need.

 We will need identification and proof of address (please see our checklist for requirements)

 Once we have assessed your application, we will advise you of the outcome, and you will be placed in Band A, B, C or D according to your housing need.

 For full details of the criteria for Bands A, B C or D please refer to the Housing Register allocation policy.

 If your application is declined we will write to you with the reasons why and you will have the opportunity to request a review if you feel the decision is incorrect.

 Reviews about decisions in respect of assessing and banding your application will be looked at by a manager in the Housing Needs team.

-If you are unable to access the internet to apply or you are having difficulties with completing the on-line form then please contact our Customer Services team at the Gateway on 01892 526121 or the Housing Allocations team firstname.lastname@example.org.
+If you are unable to access the internet to apply or you are having difficulties with completing the on-line form then please contact our Customer Services team on 01892 526121 or the Housing Allocations team firstname.lastname@example.org.
 We are able to offer a paper copy of the form if you require it.